 And while many visitors to Mount Diablo head straight for the summit to enjoy the well-known view, there is a lot more to see and explore on the way up the 11-mile loop that leads to the top of the park.
 All along the way, the park features hiking, biking, horseback riding, rock climbing and camping opportunities with its many remote trails that lead to and from and around the summit.

-The best adventure begins with a stop by the Mitchell Canyon Interpretive Center located just inside Mount Diablo State Park at the south end of Mitchell Canyon Road in Clayton, California.
+The best adventure begins with a stop at the Mitchell Canyon Interpretive Center located just inside Mount Diablo State Park at the south end of Mitchell Canyon Road in Clayton, California.

 Staffed by park volunteers, the center provides visitors with information so they can better enjoy the park and its many natural wonders.
 There is also a gift shop and various displays about a range of aspects of the park, such as geology, wildlife, trails, and plant life.